We practice what we preach

 Password Requirements:

-• • Cannot be in top 1 million breached passwords
+• • Cannot appear in breached password databases

 • • Change only when compromise suspected